kaoutar-lakdim/Language-Identification-usingGaussian-Mixture-Models/README.md

 ### Language-Identification-usingGaussian-Mixture-Models

 This project aims to develop a language identification system using Gaussian Mixture Models (GMMs).
-It enables automatic detection and classification of different languages based on the given text data.
+It enables automatic detection and classification of different languages.
 This README provides an overview of the project, its objectives, the data used, the preprocessing steps, the model construction, evaluation metrics, and a conclusion.

 <p align="center">
   <img src="https://github.com/kaoutar-lakdim/Language-Identification-usingGaussian-Mixture-Models/assets/74473164/8ef52fea-7ad0-45ba-8edb-aaf514dd2865" alt="schema">